-So what happens if you send in your tax return late?
+But what happens if you file taxes a day late?
 Here's what to know.

-The IRS gets millions of tax returns until the eleventh hour, so will they really notice that yours is a day late?
+The IRS receives millions of tax returns at the last minute, so you may be wondering if they'll even notice that yours is a day late.

-Next year, if you’re going to be late (even by a day!), make sure to file for an automatic extension.
-You'll still have to fill out and file as much of your 1040 as you can now, as well as pay your estimated taxes, but you'll get until mid-October to finish the tax-filing process.
+So if you’re going to be late (even by a day), make sure to file for an automatic extension.
+While you'll still have to fill out and file as much of your 1040 as you can (as well as pay your estimated taxes), you'll have until mid-October to finish the tax-filing process.